geoblocks/d3-helper/README.md

 Helper functions to create charts based on [d3](https://github.com/d3/d3).

-This library provides some classes and function for common operations with the d3 library.
+This library provides some classes and functions for common operations with the d3 library.
-It let you able to manage your chart as you want.
+It let you able to manage your charts as you want.

 ## Use the code in a project.

-Simple use it through [npm @geoblocks/d3-helper](https://www.npmjs.com/package/@geoblocks/d3-helper).
+Simply use it through [npm @geoblocks/d3-helper](https://www.npmjs.com/package/@geoblocks/d3-helper).
-See the examples for more informations on how to set the basics of your chart.
+See the examples for more informations on how to set the basics of your charts.

 ### Overview